Cotillion Records

-Cotillion is also responsible for launching the career of Luther Vandross, who was in a three-member group called Luther (the rights now lay with his estate as he had bought them back when he was alive preventing reissues).
+Cotillion is also responsible for launching the career of Luther Vandross, who was in a three-member group called Luther (the rights now lay with his estate as he had bought them back when he was alive preventing reissues until 2024).
 The label also released music from the Woodstock festival in 1970.

 Cotillion was closed down in 1986 and Johnny Gill, Stacy Lattisaw, Slave, and Sister Sledge were moved to its parent label Atlantic Records.

-For Record Store Day 2013, Rhino Records released a 7-inch boxset entitled Cotillion Records: Soul 45s (1968–1970).
-It featured a selection of ten 45rpm singles from Darrell Banks, Otis Clay, Moses Smith and Baby Washington.
+For Record Store Day 2013, Rhino Records released the 7-inch boxset Cotillion Records: Soul 45s (1968–1970), with ten 45 rpm singles from Darrell Banks, Otis Clay, Moses Smith, and Baby Washington.
 The release was a limited edition of 2500 copies worldwide.